praegus/toolchain-playwright-fixture/README.md

 # toolchain-playwright-fixture
-Repo for the FitNesse Playwright fixture
+A FitNesse fixture for writing browser tests using the Playwright Java API